 who was also claiming to receive revelation.
 The opponent was claiming

 that God had sent him revelation that Hazrat Mirza sahib was a

 firaun, kazzab (liar), musrif (exceeding limits in

 committing sin), fasiq (wrong-doer) and kafir

-etc. Hazrat Mirza sahib writes in response that God had revealed
+etc. Hazrat Mirza sahib writes in response, just before the quotation given by our opponents, that God had revealed

 to him that he is the chosen one of God